probe-rs/probe-rs/changelog/added-config.md

-Added probe-rs configuration file with device aliases and default device option.
+Added probe-rs configuration file with parameter sets and default option, and `--parameter-set` to select one.